Up to 60% off sofas & mattresses — limited‑time deals.

 Is home theater seating only for dedicated theater rooms?

-No. Many people use it in open living rooms when they want fixed, screen-facing seats with built-in support and recline.
+No. Many people use it in open living rooms when they want fixed, screen-facing seats with better support and recline, especially when they are comparing best home theater sofas.

 How many seats should I plan for?

-Plan for how many people watch at once most weeks, not the biggest party you host once a year, then leave space for walkways.
+Plan for how many people watch at the same time most weeks, not the biggest crowd you host once a year, and leave room for walkways.

 Are powered recliners better than manual?

-Powered recline is easier for precise adjustments and accessibility; manual can be simpler and cheaper.
-Either can be good if the seat fits you.
+If you are weighing power vs. manual recline, powered recline is easier when you want small adjustments or easier accessibility.
+Manual recline can be simpler and cheaper.
+Either can work well if the seat fits you.

 What’s the most important comfort feature?